mikalshrestha/JetComposeMeditationApp/README.md

 - BuildSrc

 This module helps to list and manage all the dependencies of the app at one place.
 It has list of dependencies and versions of that dependencies.
+Helps for reusing the dependencies for multiple modules.

 <b>Mockup Design from here:</b>